eyvindson/WindRiskGraphing/README.md

 #### Parameters:

-- `MMT` (list): A list of strings representing different Max-Min scenarios (e.g., "LL", "HL", "MM", "ML", "LH").
+- `OCCUR` (list): A list of strings representing different scenarios for the occurance of wind intensity and frequency (e.g., "LL", "HL", "MM", "ML", "LH").
-- `SUVT` (list): A list of strings representing different salvage values (e.g., "5", "10", "15", "20").
+- `OBJECT` (list): A list representing which objective the user wishes to present.
-- `plotts` (list): A list of integers representing indices of variables to be plotted.
+- `PLANNED` (list): A list of strings representing different scenarios used in the optimization for wind intensity and frequency
-- `EXTRA` (string): A string representing extra information for the data files.
+- `SALVAGE` (string): A string representing the assumed salvage price used.

 ### Function: `show_NPV_plot_interactive`